Marketplace Recipe: Vendors Example

 1import { MedusaService } from "@medusajs/framework/utils"2import Vendor from "./models/vendor"3import VendorAdmin from "./models/vendor-admin"4

-After that, create the module definition at src/modules/marketplace/index.ts with the following content:
+So, create the file src/modules/marketplace/index.ts with the following content:

 src/modules/marketplace/index.ts